Lopez4163/ufcApp/README.md

 ## Summary

 UFC Fight Library is an application that provides a curated database of UFC fighters by implementing robust web scraping with Puppeteer.
 The application boasts a responsive React front end, offering dynamic user interactions and a fluid user interface.
-With features like a powerful navbar, subscription mechanism, and an interactive Fighter Card Display, this application delivers an immersive platform for exploring the UFC fighter roster.
+With features like a powerful navbar, subscription mechanism, and an interactive Fighter FighterList Display, this application delivers an immersive platform for exploring the UFC fighter roster.

 ## Stack